Holic75/Baldurs-gate-dnd-3.5/README.md

 – Can cast two spell per day less than trueclass druid.
 – Gets one bonus combat feat at every 4th level up to level 20.
 – May spontaneously convert memorized spells to summoning ones.
-– May select one racial enemy at levels 1, 5 and every 5 levels thereafter, which grants a +4 bonus on damage rolls against the selected enemy race.
+– May select one racial enemy at levels 1, 10, 20 and 30 which grants a +2 bonus on to hit and damage rolls against the selected enemy race.
+These bonuses increase by 1 at every 10th level.
 – May call for an animal companion who fights for her side.
-– Starting from level 21 may call for epic animal companion who in addition receives 20% magic and elemental damage résistance, immunity to all mind-effecting spells and attacks as if with +4 weapon.
+– Starting from level 21 may call for epic animal companion who in addition receives 20% magic and elemental damage resistance, immunity to all mind-effecting spells and attacks as if with +4 weapon.
 – Gets one bonus feat at levels 22, 25 and 28.
 – Hit Die: d9
 – Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph and vs. Spell